Michael Walker (cyclist)

-Michael Walker (13 August 1885 – 17 March 1971) was an Irish cyclist.
-He represented Great Britain as a member of the Ireland team in two events at the 1912 Summer Olympics.
-He was Irish champion at 50 miles in 1913 and set national records at both 12 and 24 hours.
+Walker was Irish champion at 50 miles in 1913 and set national records at both 12 and 24 hours.

+In civil life Michael Walker was a compositor.
 With his brother John Walker, also an Olympic cyclist, he fought in the 1916 Rising for Irish independence.
-He was a member of the Irish Volunteers, 2nd Battalion, Jacob's Garrison, under the command of Thomas MacDonagh.
+He was a member of the Irish Volunteers, G Company, 2nd Battalion, Jacob's Garrison, under the command of Thomas MacDonagh.
 He was subsequently imprisoned in H.M.P.
 Stafford, but later returned to Ireland to fight in the War of Independence.